 - how to opt out if you don’t want to join.

-*If you are a Scottish taxpayer the tax relief you will be entitled to will be at the Scottish Rate of income tax, which may differ from the rest of the UK.
+*If you are a Scottish or Welsh taxpayer the tax relief you will be entitled to will be at the Scottish or Welsh Rate of income tax, which may differ from the rest of the UK.

 Pensions are a long-term investment.
 The retirement benefits you receive from your pension plan will depend on a number of factors including the value of your plan when you decide to take your benefits which isn't guaranteed, and can go down as well as up.
 The value of your plan could fall below the amount(s) paid in.
 The tax treatment of your pension depends on your individual circumstances.
 Your circumstances and tax rules may change.